Table of Contents

 15 of The Best Cinque Terre Beaches

 All summer long, people enjoy the shining sun in Italy.
 While it’s not a main attraction of Italy, the Cinque Terre beaches are among some of the most beautiful in Europe.
 The beaches are so numerous that they cater to every taste.
-Even beach haters can find enjoyment on the shores of Italy.
+Even beach haters can find enjoyment on the beaches in Italy.

 While there are several beaches to choose from, I’ve narrowed the absolute best ones for your convenience.
 Let me map out the beaches for the beach lovers and haters traveling through Italy and Europe.

-As a forewarning, some beaches charge a resort fee.
-This is NOT a scam, I promise.
+As a forewarning, some beaches charge a resort fee and quite typical in Italy (and the rest of Europe).
 The resort fees are there so visitors can rent chairs and have a little bit more luxury while they stay at the beach.

 Monterosso: The Old and New